Newlode/jirafeau/README.md

 Be sure your PHP installation is not using safe mode, it may cause timeouts.

+### How can I monitor the use of my Jirafeau instance?

+You may use Munin and simple scripts to collect the number of files in the Jirafeau instance as well as the disk space occupied by all the files.
+You can consult this [web page](https://blog.bandinelli.net/index.php?post/2016/05/15/Scripts-Munin-pour-Jirafeau).

 ### Why forking?

 The original project seems not to be continued anymore and I prefer to add more features and increase security from a stable version.